apache/whimsy/DEPLOYMENT.md

  * check that board-agenda-websocket.service is running:
    * `sudo systemctl status board-agenda-websocket.service` - this should show the service is running and has been up for some while
-   * `curl localhost:34234` - should produce 'curl: (52) Empty reply from server' or similar
+   * `curl -N localhost:34234` - should produce 'curl: (52) Empty reply from server' or similar
    * if curl replies with something else, check that the service is still running (and has not just been restarted)
    * if the syslog contains a message of the form:
      'Sep 24 13:09:07 whimsy-vm6 ruby[3435205]:   what():  Encryption not available on this event-machine'